 Election of directors by the holders of Class A Common Stock requires the affirmative vote of a plurality of votes cast by holders of Class A Common Stock.
-Election of directors by the holders of Class B Common Stock requires the affirmative vote of a plurality of votes cast by holders of Class A Common Stock.
-Approval of Proposals 2, 3 and 4 requires the favorable vote of a majority of the votes cast by the holders of Class A Common Stock and holders of Class B Common Stock, voting together as a single class.
+Election of directors by the holders of Class B Common Stock requires the affirmative vote of a plurality of votes cast by holders of Class B Common Stock.
+Approval of Proposals 2, 3, 4, 5 and 6 requires the favorable vote of a majority of the votes cast by the holders of Class A Common Stock and holders of Class B Common Stock, voting together as a single class.
 Abstentions and broker non-votes will not affect the outcome of Proposal 1 because abstentions and broker non-votes are not considered votes cast.
-Proposals 3 and 4 are advisory votes only and are not binding on the Company.
-As a result of their ownership of Class B Common Stock, the Dolan Family, has the power to elect all of the directors to be elected by the holders of Class B Common Stock, and to approve Proposals 2, 3 and 4 regardless of how other shares are voted.
+As a result of their ownership of Class B Common Stock, the Dolan Family, has the power to elect all of the directors to be elected by the holders of Class B Common Stock, to approve Proposals 2, 3, 4 and 5 and to vote against Proposal 6 regardless of how other shares are voted.